teresamoser/CSE-310/README.md

 This is a simple "Hello World!" program.
 I am demonstrating VS Code, GitHub, and Python integrating together.

+You can watch a demo of my software here:
 [Teresa Moser Hello World](https://youtu.be/I_y8ljol5GA)

 # Development Environment